 The main objective of the Commission is to support long term economic stability and maintain the current regional economic growth that we are experiencing.
 In order to create stability and continue on this path of economic growth, the Economic Development Commission has set out four priorities to achieve the economic goal:

-- Tourism Development: Partnerships with Northern BC Tourism Association have led to several tourism marketing efforts employing print and digital media to promote the scenic, wilderness, recreational and cultural resources of the Northwest region.
+- Tourism Development: Partnerships with Northern BC Tourism Association and other local Destination Marketing Organizations have led to several tourism marketing efforts employing print and digital media to promote the scenic, wilderness, recreational and cultural resources of the Northwest region.

 - Business Retention and Expansion: In an effort to recognize and promote locally owned, non-franchise businesses within the Regional District, the Commission has supported an effort by the Northern Development Initiative Trust to spread several programs.
 These programs will help drive more local business activity and generate new jobs and income for the region.